siapkerjo/blog/_posts/patterns/2023-01-28-pipes-and-filters-pattern.md

 ## Important Considerations
 The pattern has many advantages but consider the below points before adopting this pattern.
 1. The increased flexibility and clear separation come at the expense of complexity, especially when individual filter steps are too granular.
 Moreover, transferring data and communication between filters is an overhead.
-2. There is always a risk of losing the messages between the filters; thus, a though-through strategy is needed to mitigate these scenarios.
+2. There is always a risk of losing the messages between the filters; thus, a thought-through strategy is needed to mitigate these scenarios.
 3. Like above, there is also a need for a recovery strategy if a pipeline fails.
 Can a new message be injected into the pipeline, or is there a provision to save the state of the pipeline?
 4. Each filter step must be stateless and must have sufficient context.
-Since these filter steps operate in isolation, and each filter must be provided with enough inputs to work.
+Since these filter steps operate in isolation, each filter must be provided with enough inputs to work.

 ## Implementation Details
 Multiple implementations of the pattern are possible based on the nature of the solution.